mattiaverga/OpenNGC/README.md

    Milky Way Star Clusters Catalog table, central_radius parameter.
    MWSC object number is reported for reference.

+ - Planetary Nebulae (PN): we merged data from Galactic Planetary Nebulae Catalog and SIMBAD.
+Diameter and central star magnitudes are taken from plnebulae table, fields opt_diameter, umag_cstar, bmag_cstar, vmag_cstar.
+Other object magnitudes (B - V - J - H - K) are taken from SIMBAD because they're referred to more recent measures, but if not available we used fields jmag, hmag, kmag.

 ### STATUS
 Currently importing data.